 Game viewing activities included here are day and night drives in open 4x4 vehicles early morning and late afternoon / evening, plus guided bush walks and mokoro rides.

-The eight luxury tented rooms are all built on decks with hammocks and chairs to sit and enjoy the view from.
-All rooms are en-suite including ceiling fans and hairdryers.
-Electricity is supplied 24 hours by silent generator and battery pack power.
+There are ten luxury tented rooms are all built on decks with comfy chairs where you can sit and enjoy the view.
+All rooms are en-suite and have been beautifully designed and decorated with contemporary furniture and exquisite African artefacts.
 The main lounge and dining area is set amongst a natural tree line on a large raised deck giving extensive views over the surrounding flood plains.
 There is a swimming pool.

 Wildlife sightings here are good all year, in the dry season some of the herds of buffalo in the area consist of more than 2000 animals.
 There are numbers of predators including lion, leopard, cheetah and wild dog and the birding is excellent.